sysfce2/aurutils/contrib/README.md

 aur vercmp-devel "$@" | cut -d: -f1 | aur sync --no-ver-shallow -
 ```

 VCS packages typically have `pkgver` set to the upstream revision at the time of package submission, making the AUR-advertised version older than the latest version.
-The `--no-ver-shallow` option ignores information from the AUR, but _only_ for packages specified on the command line.
+Here, the `--no-ver-shallow` option ignores the AUR information _only_ for packages from standard input (`-`).

 As described, the above relies on already available `PKGBUILD`s.
 If the `aur-sync` cache is sparse or the package has meanwhile been updated by the AUR maintainer (for example, to indicate a new upstream), information reported by `aur-vercmp-devel` may be incomplete.